theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Determine which reference is out of bounds.
 This should be doable by looking at the HSL code; the error message in the trace file should show you which line is the one causing the problems.
   - Locate in the HSL code where the bounds of the identifier have been set; this can usually be done by searching the HSL file for "struct" functions, and then seeing what character(s) follow the "}" character.
-  - Depending on the requirements of the reference, either adjust the reference bounds assignment to include the target value, or adjust the function which is causing the error to ensure the reference is always within the specified bounds (e.g. splitting/truncating strings, editing loops to only contain correct integers)
+  - Depending on the requirements of the reference, either adjust the reference bounds assignment to include the target value, or adjust the function which is causing the error to ensure the reference is always within the specified bounds (e.g. splitting or truncating strings, editing loops to only contain correct integers)

 .. _0xa123001f: